 California Could Become An ‘Abortion Sanctuary’ If Roe Overturned

-An estimated 26 states are posed to ban abortion if the U.S. Supreme Court overturns Roe v.
-Wade next year, and California clinics and legislative allies are preparing for a potential influx of patients.
+An estimated 26 states are poised to ban abortion if the U.S. Supreme Court overturns Roe v.
+Wade, and California clinics and legislative allies are preparing for a potential influx of patients.

-In September, Gov. Gavin Newsom and Democratic legislative leaders asked ACCESS Reproductive Justice, Planned Parenthood Affiliates of California, NARAL-Pro Choice CA, Black Women for Wellness, and the National Health Law Program to form the California Future of Abortion Council.
+In September, Newsom and the legislative leaders asked ACCESS Reproductive Justice, Planned Parenthood Affiliates of California, NARAL-Pro Choice CA, Black Women for Wellness, and the National Health Law Program to form the California Future of Abortion Council.

-The group released 45 recommendations on Wednesday that would make the Golden State a “sanctuary” for the procedure if the 1973 decision that legalized abortion in the United States is overturned.
-The U.S. Supreme Court recently heard arguments concerning Mississippi’s abortion law, and the questions and comments by several justices led observers to conclude that the court’s likely decision will at least weaken Roe v.
+The group released 45 recommendations in December that would make the Golden State a “sanctuary” for the procedure if the 1973 decision that legalized abortion in the United States is overturned.
+Those recommendations came shortly after the Supreme Court heard arguments concerning Mississippi’s abortion law, and the questions and comments by several justices led observers at the time to conclude that the court’s likely decision will at least weaken Roe v.
 Wade — if not outright overturn the law.

 The proposals from the advisory council range from hiring more diverse health professionals to funding travel, including lodging and childcare for people seeking abortions.